PleaseStateTheNatureOfYourInquiry/VenusResearchWorkBook/docs/workbook.rst

 It can be seen that the statistics for the last three images (which correspond to the points with low phase angles in the :ref:`plots here<orbitimagesexample>`), is based on very low numbers, compared to the ingress images.
 The uncertainties in the last three are (therefore) larger.
 I see no obvious reason to discard these images at low phase angles from the analyses though.
 I did experiment with taking a lower limit for the number of points in a latitude-longitude box.
 This is described and shown :ref:`below <excludinglowphaseangleimages>`.

-I can make three types plots:

-    (1) the RFR of all the images as a function of VeRa-derived temperature;
-    (2) the average or median RFR of the images per orbit as a function of VeRa-derived temperatures;
-    (3) the temperature-binned version of (2), either the average value or the median.
+I also set up the script :file:`./scripts/CreateRadianceFactorRatioTable.py` to create the table :file:`RadianceFactorRatiosPerOrbit.dat`, which lists the orbitsIDs, the median central latitudes of the latitude-longitude boxes of the images in that orbit, the average and median values of the RFR and corresponding uncertainties as derived from the images of that orbit.

 .. admonition:: uncertainties in the case of taking the average of a set RFR values for one orbit